Load low-bandwidth site?

 Joining Channels on GISF Chat

-• In order to allow the best and most secure communications, we have several channels on our GISF Chat platform.
+• To allow the best and most secure communications, we have several channels on our GISF Chat platform.

 • Currently, there are 19 channels, including Afghanistan, Haiti, Pakistan, Ukraine, West Africa, and Digital Security.